Puppetry: East Asia

 China has a history of puppetry dating back 3000 years, originally in pi-yung xi, the "theatre of the lantern shadows", or as it is more commonly known today, Chinese shadow theatre.
 By the Song dynasty (960–1279 AD), puppets played to all social classes including the courts, yet puppeteers, as in Europe, were considered to be from a lower social stratum.

-In Taiwan, budaixi puppet shows, somewhat similar to the Japanese bunraku, occur with puppeteers working in the background or underground.
-Some very experienced puppeteers can manipulate their puppets to perform various stunts, for example, somersaults in the air.
+Glove puppetry, a variant of hand puppet theatre originating in Fujian and popular in Taiwan, is performed with puppeteers working behind or beneath the stage.

 Japan has many forms of puppetry, including the bunraku.
 Bunraku developed out of Shinto temple rites and gradually became a highly sophisticated form of puppetry.
 Chikamatsu Monzaemon, considered by many to be Japan's greatest playwright, gave up writing kabuki plays and focused exclusively on the puppet-only bunraku plays.
 Initially consisting of one puppeteer, by 1730 three puppeteers were used to operate each puppet in full view of the audience.
 The puppeteers, who dressed all in black, would become invisible when standing against a black background, while the torches illuminated only the carved, painted and costumed wooden puppets.

 Korea's tradition of puppetry is thought to have come from China.
 The oldest historical evidence of puppetry in Korea comes from a letter written in 982 A.D. from Choe Seung-roe to the King.
 In Korean, the word for puppet is Kkoktugakshi.
 Gagsi means a "bride" or a "young woman", which was the most common form the dolls took.
 A kkoktugakshi puppet play has eight scenes.